beginner-sketch/TTSNorm/README.md

-# NaryNet
+# MWNorm
-This is a implementation of NaryNet.
+This is a implementation of MWNorm.

 # Installation Dependencies